SRI-CSL/imaude/README.md

 ## References

-A technical description of the IMaude system can be found in the paper [IOP: The InterOperability Platform and IMaude: An Interactive Extension of Maude](http://www.csl.sri.com/~clt/Papers/04wrla-iop.pdf) by Ian A. Mason and Carolyn L. Talcott.
+A technical description of the IMaude system can be found in the paper:

+[IOP: The InterOperability Platform and IMaude: An Interactive Extension of Maude](http://www.csl.sri.com/~clt/Papers/04wrla-iop.pdf) by Ian A. Mason and Carolyn L. Talcott.

 From Fifth International Workshop on Rewriting Logic and Its Applications (WRLA'2004).
 Elsevier.
 2004.